What Is TLS Fingerprint and How to Bypass It

 If you change the order of the above list in any way, you'll get a new fingerprint.
 But how should you go about these changes?

-If you're familiar with ciphers, you'll notice that the first three ciphers are all highly recommended TLS v 1.3 ciphers, so all modern clients have them as their first option but in different orders.
+If you're familiar with ciphers, you'll notice that the first three are all highly recommended TLS v 1.3 ciphers.
+This means that all modern clients have them as their first option, though in different orders.

-From our previous Wireshark capture, we can see that Chrome uses these same ciphers as the first options, but in the following order.
+Let's go back to our Wireshark capture.
+We can see that Chrome uses these same ciphers as the first options, but in this exact order:

-It's safe to leave the first three as is but shuffle the remaining ciphers and you can bypass the TLS fingerprint check using Node.js with this configuration.
+Remember that it's safe to leave the first three as they are but shuffle the remaining ones.
+Fantastic!
+You can bypass the TLS fingerprint check using Node.js with this configuration.

 const crypto = require('crypto');